frejs/fre/README.md

 #### useLayout

-More like useEffect, but useEffect queue in `requestAnimationFrame`, but useLayout is sync and block commitWork.
+More like useEffect, but useLayout is sync and blocking UI.

 ```js
 useLayout(() => {